×

 • Norwegian is spoken as a national language in: Norway.

 You will also get to know the continents where English and Norwegian speaking countries lie.
-Based on the number of people that speak these languages, the position of English language is 3 and position of Norwegian language is not available.
+Based on the number of people that speak these languages, the position of English language is 3 and position of Norwegian language is 18.
 Find all the information about these languages on English and Norwegian.

 English and Norwegian Language History